How the URL shortener was born and what the future has in store

 Bitly Enterprise Dashboard in 2010:

-Now you could shorten, brand and track your links, monitoring them on your multiple channels and start to optimize your marketing efforts with valuable data.
+Now you could shorten, brand and track your links, monitor them on your multiple channels and start to optimize your marketing efforts with valuable data.

 URL Shorteners Start to Move from Being a Useful Link Shortening Tool into a Link Branding Tool.